-This Oatmeal Dutch Baby Pancake is my breakfast obsession!
-It’s a simple, universal recipe that takes minutes to prepare and can be adapted in a number of different ways.
-It has a short ingredient list that consists mainly of oats and eggs, so it’s super nutritious, gluten free, refined sugar free, high in protein and fiber, plus it’s incredibly easy to make and SO delicious!
+This Oatmeal Dutch Baby Pancake is an easy-to-make, healthy breakfast recipe that takes minutes to prepare and can be adapted in a number of different ways.

 - Place butter inside a 9-inch cast iron skillet, casserole dish or pie plate (avoid glass, as it can shatter), then place it in the oven on the center rack and turn it on to 450 degrees F. If using vegan butter or non-stick spray, leave the skillet dry.